winterfreddy/tandem-trivia-challenge/README.md

 ## Future Additional Features
 * Animated transitions
 * View missed questions at end of round
-* Show timer to limit how long a user can be on each question
+* Include timer to limit how long a user can be on each question

 ## Desktop App Screenshots